 The Composition of the CSR Committee is as under:

-|Name of the Director ||Category of Directorship |
+|Name of Director ||Designation |

 |Shri Govardhan M. Dhoot - Managing Director ||Member |

 SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS OR TRIBUNALS

 EXPLANATIONS OR COMMENTS ON THE QUALIFICATION RESERVATION OR ADVERSE REMARK ORDISCLAIMER MADE BY THE AUDITOR IN HIS REPORT

-DIRECTORS RESPONSIBILITY STATEMENT
+DIRECTORS' RESPONSIBILITY STATEMENT

 As required under Section 134(3)(c) of the Companies Act 2013 the Board of Directorsto the best of their knowledge and ability confirm that: